PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/how_we_operate/testing_code.md

 ---

 ###  **Writing Test Cases**
-   We use the `gtest` framework in conjunction with Travis CI to automate testing our code.
    Every piece of code should be tested **before or as you write it**.
-Each project has a skeleton for tests inside its `tests` folder.
+Each project should have a skeleton for tests inside its `tests` folder.
 You will create a new `TEST` function similar to the one below:

 ```cpp
 // test/test_your_nodes.cpp